cdelgehier/oio-docs/doc/source/arch-design/data_management.rst

 to automatically select the best data protection mechanism after looking at the characteristics of the stored object, associating optimal efficiency and data protection for each object stored in the system.

+OpenIO designed a dynamic data protection mechanism that automatically selects the best data protection mechanism according to the characteristics of the stored object, thus combining optimal efficiency and data protection.
+It is thus possible to have several storage policies for each domain / user / bucket, then to assign rules to apply these policies, e.g. depending on the size of the object to be stored.

+In a context where we do not know the type of file to store, the use of the dynamic data protection mechanism implemented by OpenIO is therefore recommended.

+As an example, both `x3` replication and `14+4` erasure coding can be assigned for a new bucket, with the rule that files smaller than 128KiB are replicated, while larger files use erasure coding.

+As an illustration, for an 8 KB object, we obtain:

+- 3 copies: a total capacity of 8 * 3 = 24KB but only 3 IOPS.
+- EC 14 + 4 (considering a piece of 8Ko): 8 * 18 = 72KB and 18 IOPS.
+  In this case, a multiple data protection policy is not only better in terms of performance, but also in terms of capacity consumption.

+For an 8 MB file, you get:

+- 3 copies: a total capacity of 8 * 3 = 24 MB
+- EC 14 + 4: the total capacity is approximately 10.2 MB
+  In this case, no matter what the IOPS are, it’s really clear that erasure coding saves a lot of stockage space.

 Data Compression
 ----------------